About Menopause

 Below you will find a list of professional resources for consumers with valuable written information, videos and podcasts.

-Further information for Canadian consumers including advocacy resources can be found on the Canadian Menopause Society website.
+Further information for Canadian consumers including advocacy resources such as the Menopause Foundation of Canada can be found on the Canadian Menopause Society website.

 There are a number of other consumer advocacy groups and resources that can be found by searching online using terms such as menopause, consumer, education, or advocacy.